 Actions can be controlled, but results cannot.
 Therefore, concentrating on improving your actions or performance is more important rather than focusing on the results.
 If you achieve excellence in your performance, success comes naturally.
 However, the challenge is – how to achieve excellence.

-Here are some rules that will help you achieve excellence in your performance:
+Here are some rules that will help you achieve excellence in

 Rule 1: Break Convenience to Achieve Excellence

 While hiring employees, many organizations tend to have an average approach.
 To elaborate this further, we’ll take an example of a call centre project.
 Here, an XYZ company plans to hire staff to start up a call centre unit.
 For this, the board comes together for a discussion and they conclude that they will expect 10,000 calls a day.
 The board takes an average and decides that each person can handle 60 calls a day and they require a total of 167 employees to set-up a division.

 Yes, no wonder this is a right way of calculating which

 further helps you keep your odds.
 However, if an employee, who has a capacity

 to handle 200 calls a day joins, then his/ her performance comes down to